Bububooo3/pancake-maker-code/README.md

-(Diagrams don't match real thing, bc sims don't have necessary components or capabilities)
+(Diagrams don't match real thing, bc sims don't have necessary components or capabilities) (We'll get a final product picture up by May)
 <hr>
 Power Diagram (Goes with Wowki)